-I Date Modified By Reviewed By Modifications 6/29/2019 Reorganization of Compliance Program policies.
+Date Modified By Reviewed By Modifications 6/29/2019 Reorganization of Compliance Program policies.
 Content moved into an individual policy document.
 Also, revised to comply with 2020 CCO Contract.
 12/30/2019 Corporate Compliance Committee Updated to comply with the Fully Executed CCO 2.0 Contract Template (effective 10/01/2019 and signed 9/30/19).
 Policy is in draft until OHA approval.
 11/17/2020 Updated to incorporate CFR citations into the content of the policy.
 1/14/2021 ОНА OHA approved 2020 version.

 1/15/2021 Annual review.
 No changes other than updating the 'Next review' date.
 9/30/21 Annual review.
 No changes.
 10/8/2021 On page 2, added new first bullet to explain that FWA training does include Medicaid specific FWA information as required in our CCO contracts.
-11/30/2021 Corporate Compliance Committee Policy reviewed and approved by the Corporate Compliance Committee.
-For Medicaid, policy is not final until OHA approval.
+11/30/2021 Corporate Compliance Committee ompliance Policy reviewed and approved by the Corporate Compliance Committee.
+For Medicaid, policy is not fi until OHA approval.
 12/28/2021 Replaced references to "employees" with "workforce" and/or "individuals throughout, in accordance with the recommendation from PacificSource's Legal Dept. 10/28/2022 Multiple revisions made, including: the inclusion of terms defined in the CPIP, removal of LOB specific language, added 'Training' to the section title to clarify this is measuring training effectiveness (and not compliance program effectiveness), and included monitoring as another method of measurement.
 11/28/22 Annual Review.
 Multiple edits and updates were made to align policies and lines of business.
 Representatives from each area in addition to compliance leadership reviewed for finalization prior to Compliance Committee review.
 11/29/2022 Corporate Compliance Committee Policy reviewed and approved by the Corporate Compliance Committee.
 11/17/2023 Annual Review.
 Removed as an author and updated the next review date to 2024.
 No substantive changes.
 Compliance Committee review not necessary for 2024.
+10/07/2024 Annual Review.
+Changed "administers" to "provides"; 90 days to 60 days.
+11/18/2024 Corporate Compliance Committee Policy reviewed and approved by the Corporate Compliance Committee.

-Program Integrity Investigations and Audits
+Special Investigations Unit Investigations and Audits

-State(s): ☑ Idaho ⊠ Montana ⊠ Oregon ⊠ Washington Other: LOB(s): ⊠ Commercial ⊠ Medicare ⊠ Medicaid ⊠ PSA
+State(s): LOB(s):

+⊠ Idaho

+⊠ Montana

+Oregon

+⊠ Washington

+□ Other:

+⊠ Commercial

+⊠ Medicare

+⊠ Medicaid

+⊠ PSA